CMC$: Career

 Nahar produces various musical styles including hip-hop, R&B, soul combined with bubbling, moombahton and house.
 He went to Herman Brood Academie production school together with fellow Dutch DJ Martin Garrix.
 He has released music on Spinnin' Records, Mad Decent and Barong Family.
 His first single "Wake Up Call" reached number four on the iTunes charts.
 With Kriss Kross Amsterdam he launched a "running track" collaboration between Spotify and Spinnin' Records.
-He produces future bass, trap and future pop.
+He produces future bass, trap, and future pop.

 He collaborated with DVBBS to release "Not Going Home" as a single, featuring vocalist Gia Koka.
 In 2017, he released "Keys" as a single, featuring vocals by Jalise Romy.
-On the 10th of August 2018 he released his long-awaited collaboration with GRX (Martin Garrix) and Swedish singers Icona Pop.
-The track is in the style ‘Future Bass’ and is CMC$’s most common genre of music.
-He is mostly know in his homeland but also in the United Kingdom because of his father, who was born and raised in Douglas.
+On 10 August 2018 he released his long-awaited collaboration with GRX (Martin Garrix) and Swedish singers Icona Pop.
+The track is in the style "Future Bass" and is CMC$'s most common genre of music.
+He is mostly known in his homeland but also in the United Kingdom because of his father, who was born and raised in Douglas.